DIBBS-project/DIBBS-Architecture-Demo/docs/rm.rst

 * *name* - A friendly name for display
 * *appliance* - The name of the appliance to launch
 * *hints* - (Optional) Scheduling information.
 Accepts an object with optional keys:
-  * "credentials" (a list of named compute provider credentials stored elsewhere)
+  * "credentials" (a list of compute provider credentials available to the user)
   * other appliance-specific information (e.g. number of nodes, lease ID)

 Response